-We have, in limited instances, sold and likely will, from time to time, sell patents to increase our available capital that can be used for future acquisitions or other business expenses.
-The sale of patents has not been and is not expected to be a material part of our business.
+We have, in limited instances, sold and will, from time to time, sell patents to increase our available capital that can be used for future acquisitions or other business expenses.
 When we sell a patent and give up all future rights to license that patent, all of our clients at the time of sale receive an immediate non-exclusive, perpetual license to the patent.
 We may recognize a gain or a loss as a result of the sale of patent assets.